 The United Training and Employment Center, Inc. (UTEC) is a 501(c)(3) Career Development, School Referral and Job Placement agency that is staffed by seasoned professional counselors.
 UTEC’s Founder and President is Clayton A. Roberts, a U.S. Air Force Korean War Veteran.
 The original UTEC mission and vision was to provide job skills, training and support for retirees, those discharged from the Armed Services and those who seem to be inextricably tied to the public benefits system, for various socioeconomic reasons, including not actively seeking gainful employment.
-This mission has been expanded to include job skills training for senior citizens, which enhances the likelihood that this program can be successfully replicated in other jurisdictions.
+This mission has been expanded to include job skills training for senior citizens, and a powerful alternative to the criminal activity that plague our cities, which enhances the likelihood that this program can be successfully replicated in other jurisdictions.

 UTEC looks forward to the opportunity to introduce its training model to the various Departments of Corrections (Parole & Probation) and Human Services (Social Services), as well as the many Senior Citizens Group in jurisdictions nationwide.
 Our plan is to accept referrals of potential students from these organizations to be interviewed, evaluated and sometimes tested by our counselors before being enrolled in a job skills facility.
 This process is designed to ensure the best chances for successfully completing the program.

 During the enrollment process, each potential student is processed to receive a federal grant to pay his or her full tuition for the classes.
 With the extensive curriculum offered by our many participating school facilities, UTEC represents a new and improved extension of service toward the future of these municipalities that can readily be applied, internally and externally, either as a core requirement or as a “pilot project” leading to a mandatory stipulation by these Departments.